 Dietary Strategies for Preventing and Treating Anaemia

-Introduction: Anaemia, a condition where your body lacks enough healthy red blood cells, can be managed through dietary changes.
-Let’s explore simple dietary strategies to prevent and treat anaemia.
+Anaemia, a condition where your body lacks enough healthy red blood cells, can be managed through dietary changes.
+By focusing on key nutrients, such as iron and vitamin C, you can prevent and treat anaemia effectively.
+Let’s explore simple dietary strategies that can make a big difference in your health.

 1. Iron-Rich Foods: